A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Log a Visited Restaurant

-After visiting a restaurant, add the date visited and rate your experience on a scale of 1 to 5 stars - half numbers accepted!
+After you eat at a restaurant, add the date you visited and rate your experience from 1 to 5 stars - half numbers accepted!
 You can choose from a suggested list of callouts or create your own categories.
 Log ordered food, add additional notes, and upload pictures.

 All fields are optional, giving you the freedom to use the platform as you wish.